Gleyber Torres Player Props: Yankees vs. Padres

 Gleyber Torres At The Plate

-- Torres has eight doubles, a triple, nine home runs and 25 walks while batting .263.
+- Torres is batting .263 with eight doubles, a triple, nine home runs and 25 walks.

-- Torres will look to extend his five-game hitting streak.
-He's batting .381 with three homers during his last games.
+- Torres will look to extend his six-game hitting streak.
+He's batting .350 with three homers over the course of his last games.

-- Torres has picked up a hit in 70.0% of his 50 games this year, with more than one hit in 26.0% of those games.
+- Torres has driven in a run in 15 games this season (29.4%), including eight games with more than one RBI (15.7%).

-- In 15 games this year (30.0%), Torres has picked up an RBI, and in eight of those games (16.0%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 26 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.